dsrvlabs/dsrvlabs.github.io/_posts/2019-09-24-terrad_out_of_memory.en.md

 Cosmos SDK provides [Rest Server](https://cosmos.network/docs/clients/service-providers.html#setting-up-the-rest-server) as a separated process in addition to node, i.e. Rest server and node are different processes.

-Rest Server accepts external queries and responds result from a node using PRC (Remote Procedure Call).
+Rest Server accepts external queries and responds result from a node using RPC (Remote Procedure Call).
 By doing this, we can handle external requests using a separate Rest Server and prevent a node from malicious requests.
 As a result, we can protect and run a node in more stable environment.

 [Terra](https://terra.money/), which is built using the Cosmos SDK and Tendermint, also provides REST server as [Light Client Daemon](https://docs.terra.money/guide/light-client) using `terracli`.